jeremyevans/rubyconflt2016-presentation/slides/slides.md

 <h1 style="font-size: 130px; position: absolute; top: 370px; left: 160px;">Access</h1>

 !SLIDE
-.notes Before I discuss how Rodauth protects against access to the password hashes, let me first discuss the worst case scenario, where an attacker is able to access the password hashes.
+.notes Before I discuss how Rodauth protects access to the password hashes, let me first discuss the worst case scenario, where an attacker is able to access the password hashes.
 The first thing they will probably do is to attempt to crack the hashes.

 <h1 class="white" style="font-size: 160px; position: absolute; top: 310px; left: 260px;">Cracking</h1>